andrewborstein/andrewandmeredith/src/plan-your-trip.md

 ### Walking & Biking

-Boston is a relatively tiny city — it's easy to walk pretty much anywhere, and there are plenty of city bikes (and bike lines!) available, too.
+Boston is a relatively small city in terms of square mileage — it's easy to walk pretty much anywhere, and there are plenty of city bikes (and bike lanes!) available, too.